-In Sarbanes-Oxley compliance your SOX accounting policies and procedures have the same purpose as with ISO 9001 policies and procedures, to provide a foundation for improvement.
+In Sarbanes-Oxley compliance your SOX accounting policies and procedures have the same purpose as with ISO 9001 2015 procedures, to provide a foundation for improvement.
 Sarbanes-Oxley is not a quality standard so why the need for improvement?

 First, Sarbanes-Oxley (SOX Section 302 and 404) requires that your financial reports contain accurate information from controlled accounting and financial processes.
 Second, signing executives have to report on the effectiveness of the company’s internal controls and disclose any significant deficiencies in the design or operation of those internal controls that could affect the company’s financial reports.

 ISO 9001 uses terms like effectiveness and deficiencies too.
 Only the focus with your SOX accounting policies and procedures is to continuously improving effectiveness and identifying non-conformances that do not conform to planned arrangements.
 Sounds pretty similar to SOX compliance.

 SOX accounting policies and procedures are used to build consistency, communicate SOX internal controls, and provide a baseline for SOX improvement.
 This is done by identifying a target performance (policy) and communicating a series of actions (procedure) to achieve the target.
 Risks are areas for mistakes, fraud, or abuse.
 Internal controls are responses to mitigate identified risks to the policy and procedure.